 Rosa Elena Arteaga is wildly passionate about her work which is framed in intersectional, feminist, and anti-oppression practice.
 She has been the manager of direct service and clinical practice with Battered Women’s Support Services for the last fourteen years.
 Rosa Elena holds a master of Narrative Therapy and Community Work from Melbourne University/Dulwich Centre.
 Rosa has been working in the anti-violence field for over twenty years supporting girls and women who experience gendered violence.
 She is a keynote speaker and presenter delivering workshops on gendered violence at provincial, national and international levels.
 Rosa has been on the Board for over a year.

-Kate Gibson is the past Executive Director of WISH (an organization in the Downtown Eastside supporting female identified sex workers), a position she held for over 12 years.
+Kate Gibson is the past Executive Director of WISH (an organization in the Downtown Eastside supporting women engaged in sex work), a position she held for over 12 years.
 She has advocated extensively for sex worker safety in Vancouver through building relationships with law enforcement, sex work support groups and women’s organizations.
 Kate joined the DEWC Board in 2016, first serving as Secretary, and is currently Treasurer of the Board.
 She has been on the Events Committee for two years for Herstory and now supports DEWC by her participation on the fundraising committee.
 Together with fellow Board members and friends, Kate has been championing the DEWC team in the annual Scotiabank Charity Challenge.

 Eva Kovacs is a long-term member of DEWC.
 Eva supports the Downtown Eastside Women’s Centre through her volunteer work in the kitchen.